fluorine/vowelremoval-gem/README.md

 to the String class.
 It returns a new
 String without vowels.

-Usage in the irb
+Usage in the irb:

-	> require 'vowelremoval'
+	 require 'vowelremoval'
 	  => true
-	> "hello world".remove_vowels
+	 "hello world".remove_vowels
 	  => "hll wrld"

 It's my first functional, but